nimh-sfim/rtPupilPhase/simulations/README.md

 - a text file containing the total number and number of accepted identified events (dilations, peaks, constrictions, troughs and random).
 - figures plotting all epochs for each kind of pupil event, mean time course of each kind of pupil event, and the mean timecourse surrounding blinks.

+Note that there may be slight differences between the simulated traces and the traces identified in the real-time algorithm because of small differences in MATLAB vs Python (see manuscript for details).